 (B) the applicant holds a commercial driver's license with a hazardous materials endorsement, the retention of which requires additional testing and a security threat assessment under 49 CFR, part 1572;

-(C) the applicant seeks a change of address or a name change; or
+(C) the applicant seeks a change of address, a change of date of birth, or a name change; or

 (D) the applicant's license: